 judge joe brown challenges fake Albion Lay Judge jurisdiction in court.

-moorish american consular court action demonstration by judge light tajiri bey
+moorish consular court action demonstration by judge light tajiri bey

-governing your moorish american estates with court actions by empress light tajiri bey
+governing your moorish estates with court actions by empress light tajiri bey

 writ of habeas corpus served on Albion Official. habeas corpus (n.) writ requiring a person to be brought before a court, mid-15c., Latin, literally “(you should) have the person,” in phrase habeas corpus ad subjiciendum “produce or have the person to be subjected to (examination),” opening words of writs in 14c.
 Anglo-French documents to require a person to be brought before a court or judge, especially to determine if that person is being legally detained.
 From habeas, second person singular present subjunctive of habere “to have, to hold” (from PIE root *ghabh- “to give or receive”) + corpus “person,” literally “body” (see corporeal).
 In reference to more than one person, habeas corpora. source etymonline Albion Lay Judge – A Lay Judge, sometimes called a Lay Assessor, is a person assisting a judge in a trial.
 Lay Judges are used in some civil law jurisdictions.
 Lay Judges are appointed volunteers and often require some legal instruction.
 However, they are not permanent officers.
 They attend proceedings about once a month, and often receive only nominal or “costs covered” pay.
 Lay Judges are usually used when the country does not have juries.
 Lay Judges may be randomly selected for a single trial (as jurors are), or politically appointed.
 In the latter case they may usually not be rejected by the prosecution, the defense, or the permanent judges.
 Lay Judges are similar to Magistrates of England and Wales, but Magistrates sit about twice as often. source wikipedia.org